abulte/snsrv/README.md

 ## contributing

-At the moment the server needs to be thoroughly tested for compatibility, stability, and security, so contributions of any kind are welcome!
+At the moment the server needs a lot of work!
+Many things must be implemented, and then thoroughly tested for compatibility, stability, and security.
-Feel free to submit a pull request or raise an issue. :)
+If you would like to contribute, feel free to contact me, raise an issue, or submit a pull request. :)

 ## documentation

+(OUTOFDATE - see roadmap)
 See `swagger.yaml` for the api documentation - can be viewed using a [swagger](http://swagger.io/) ui.

 ## License